The White Buffalo (musician): In popular media

 After a bootleg tape of Smith's music made it into the hands of professional surfer Chris Malloy, one of his songs, "Wrong," was featured in Malloy's surf movie, Shelter.
 This eventually led to further film scoring and composing work, with many of his songs featured in FX's hit show Sons of Anarchy, Showtime's Californication, as well as commercials for Wal-Mart.

 Several of his songs have been featured in Sons of Anarchy.
 Most notably, in 2014, he and The Forest Rangers performed the Season 7 finale song, "Come Join the Murder", written by the show's creator, Kurt Sutter.
 The song debuted at number 9 on Billboard's Hot Rock Chart and claimed the 93 spot on the Hot 100 chart.
-Other songs appearing on Sons of Anarchy include "Matador", "Damned", "Wish It Was True", "House of the Rising Sun" (with The Forest Rangers), "The Whistler", "Set My Body Free", "Sweet Hereafter", "Oh Darling, what have I done", and "Bohemian Rhapsody" (with The Forest Rangers).
 The "House of the Rising Sun", performed with The Forest Rangers, was featured in the fourth season of Sons of Anarchy.
 The White Buffalo's Digital EP, Lost and Found, featuring "Wish It Was True", was used in the third season of Sons of Anarchy.
 "Bohemian Rhapsody" and "Come Join the Murder" were included in Sons of Anarchy: Songs of Anarchy Vol. 4 album.

 The song "The Observatory" from Darkest Darks, Lightest Lights (2017) was featured in This Is Us episode "The 5th Wheel".
 Smith's song "Where Dirt and Water Collide" was featured in the Netflix series Longmire, in the seventh episode of season six.

 His song “Wish It Was True” was also featured in the Netflix original series Marvel's The Punisher, in episode three, "Kandahar", of the first season.
 And song "The Woods", in episode eight "My Brother’s Keeper", in season two.

 The White Buffalo's music has featured in movies, TV shows and video games.

 Touring

-Smith was a San Franscisco waiter who dragged his guitar to open mic nights once or twice a year.
+Smith was a San Francisco waiter who dragged his guitar to open mic nights once or twice a year.
 When he was asked in 2002 to allow a song in surfer Chris Malloy's movie Shelter, he quit his job and moved down to Orange County.
-He toured relentlessly, sometimes driving 1.000 miles between gigs.
+He toured relentlessly, sometimes driving 1,000 miles between gigs.

 Over the past few years White Buffalo has played shows both nationally and internationally with acts like Ryan Bingham, Donavan Frankenreiter, Gomez, Xavier Rudd, State Radio, Jack Johnson, Ziggy Marley, and Grace Potter and the Nocturnals, among many others.